ShadyEgypt/alx-low_level_programming/0x00-hello_world/README.md

 mandatory
 Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+5. Hello, printf
+mandatory
+Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.